 There was a reassessment done of all properties in Delaware County in 2020.
 The reassessments took effect for the 2021-2022 fiscal year.
-This resulted in a surge in assessment appeals that could negatively impact the District's ability to maintain its current level of real estate tax revenue for future fiscal years.
-In addition, investment interest rates have declined, which means that the District is making less on invested capital.
+This resulted in a surge in assessment appeals that have impacted the District both positively and negatively which could affect the District's ability to maintain its current level of real estate tax revenue for future fiscal years.
 The Capacity Enhancement Program of the Philadelphia Airport includes the acquisition of various taxable parcels that may increase the District's real estate taxes as the assessed values of the respective parcels in the agreement would increase per the terms of the CEP agreement.

-Certain state funding, such as the basic education subsidy, will likely see significant increase in 2022-2023 due to a "level-up" funding adjustment for the District.
+Certain state funding such as the basic education and special education subsidies saw significant increases in 2022-2023 due to a "level-up" funding adjustment for the District.
 As for future fiscal years, basic education and special education funding will see minimal increases.
-The state subsidy funding for the annual special education costs has not kept up with the actual expenditures incurred by the District for special education.
+Despite a significant increase in 2022-2023, the state subsidy funding for the annual special education costs has not kept up with the actual expenditures incurred by the District for special education.
 The federal COVID-19 relief funding is only temporary and will be gone by September 2024.
-On the expenditure side of the financial statement, the State's inability to address the underfunded Pennsylvania State Education Retirement System (PSERS) places additional burden on the District.
-The portion that the District must pay is projected to increase from 34.94% (2021-2022) to 36.78% (2026-2027).
+On the expenditure side of the financial statements, the State's inability to address the underfunded Pennsylvania State Education Retirement System (PSERS) places an additional burden on the District.
+The portion that the District must pay is projected to increase from 34% (2023-2024) to 36.67% (2027-2028).
 These increases could add hundreds of thousands of dollars to the District's budget each year.
 In addition, the District must plan for future contractual increases in salary and wages.

 As in previous years, the State continues to push more and more of its funding responsibility onto the District and its community.
 The District's experience was far less extreme than many of the Districts in the surrounding area, in part due to fiscal policies of the Board and Administration.
-In July 2006, Act 1, The Taxpayer Relief Act, was passed by the Pennsylvania State Legislature.
+In July 2006, Act 1 - The Taxpayer Relief Act, was passed by the Pennsylvania State Legislature.
 Act 1 prevents tax increases, unless approved by the community, above an index calculated by the State.
 However, certain allowances to this provision may be granted by the State.
 In addition, Act 1 provides for tax relief to the community which is to be funded by gambling revenues.
-Over the last ten years, the tax increases have been held at or below 3.2%, with a maximum of 3.2% in 2017-2018.
+Over the last ten years, the tax increases have been held at or below 3.2%, with a maximum of 3.2% in 2017-2018 and a minimum increase of 1.5% in 2023-2024.
 During this time, the District has not increased real estate taxes above the adjusted index.
-The adjusted index for 2022-2023 is 4.6%, and the District used an index of 2.35% when preparing the budget for 2022-2023.
+The adjusted index for 2023-2024 is 5.4%, and the District used an index of 1.5% when preparing the budget for 2023-2024.